 If required, dental X-rays are generally taken at the beginning of your dental appointment.
 Dental X-rays allow us to detect and diagnose tooth decay between teeth, on hard-to-reach surfaces, and under existing dental work.
 X-rays can even be helpful in identifying dental and orthodontic issues that exist beneath the gum line.
 They can find tumors in the bones and bony defects.
 Dental X-rays are very beneficial.
 However, we do not take “routine” X-rays we only take X-rays when they are needed.

-Once it’s time for your cleaning, our hygienist (Scarlet, Kristin, and Ashley) use a scaler which is a small metal instrument to scrape the tartar off above and below the gum line and in between teeth.
+Once it’s time for your cleaning, our hygienists (Scarlet, Kristin, and Ashley) use a scaler which is a small metal instrument to scrape the tartar off above and below the gum line and in between teeth.
 Next, they use a polishing tool to polish your teeth with a gently abrasive paste to deep clean your pearly whites and eliminate any tartar left behind after the previous step.
 Last but not least, they’ll finish your cleaning with a thorough flossing.

 Our hygienists have the best equipment available to them.
 Each one of them has an air polisher that shoots a baking powder slurry that removes stains efficiently and easily while being safe to the tooth.
 So don’t worry about that coffee stain they can get it off with minimal effort.
-They also have intra oral cameras so they can show you any problems you might have and explain what is wrong and why, if there is a problem.
+They also have intraoral cameras so they can show you any problems you might have and explain what is wrong and why, if there is a problem.
 They have piezo scalers this is a piece of equipment that can take tartar off a tooth with ease and comfort for the patient.
 Our advanced technology translates to an easy and wonderful visit for you.

 Our hygienists have advanced training and can really make you feel at home.
 They are gentle and skilled at what they do.
-The difference between a good cleaning and a terrible painful experience can be the skill of the hygienist.
+The difference between a good cleaning and a terribly painful experience can be the skill of the hygienist.
 We have the best hygienists in town you will see what makes them special.

 Comprehensive Dental Exam